A primer on power: just with this module you'll be ahead of 90% of your peers.4

 (she’s lecturing here, which makes you lose power if you accept the lecture)

-You: yeah, no, we prefer to drink them
+You: yeah, no, we keep it balanced

 See the power move?